 Springfree is one of the most popular trampoline brand around.
-It’s trampolines are without a doubt the safest ones around, and owners love how they are built with the highest-quality materials.
+Its springless trampolines are without a doubt the safest ones around, and owners love how they are built with the highest-quality materials.

 But are they worth the higher-than-average price they cost?
 Read on and find out.

-Or if you already know you want one:
+Or if you already know you want one and you’re searching for a good deal:

 - What shapes does the Springfree trampoline come in?